 Sayanim (single.
 Sayan; Hebrew: helpers, assistants) are Jews living outside Israel who volunteer to provide assistance to Israel and/or the Israeli Mossad utilising the capacity of their own citizenship to procure assistance.
 This assistance includes facilitating medical care, money, logistics, and even overt intelligence gathering.
 They can be Judges, Court Clerks, Expert Witnesses, Child Protective Service Workers, Assistant District Attorneys, Police Officers, or anyone with a great degree of power over people’s lives, and will do anything at the behest of Mossad case officers (katsa) for the Jewish terrorist organisation called Israel.
 Estimates put the number of sayanim in the hundreds of thousands.
 While not official Mossad agents and sometimes acting without explicit knowledge, they may work in the capacity of unregistered representatives of the government of Israel in their respective nations.
-Generally-speaking, these non-Israeli Jewish volunteers are asked to engage in low level activities that will not bring them into trouble with the authorities, such as using Wikipedia to spread propaganda.
+Generally-speaking, these non-Israeli Jewish volunteers are asked to engage in low level activities that will not bring them into trouble with the authorities, such as using Wikipedia to spread Jewish propaganda and other forms of popular social media such as Facebook and Twitter to proliferate their lies instilling an atmosphere of confusion.
 There are exceptions like the case of Jonathan Pollard, the U.S. Naval intelligence employee who engaged in espionage on behalf of Israel’s intelligence agencies and whose exposure by the FBI strained relations between the U.S. and Israel.

 “The next day Ran S. delivered a lecture on the sayanim, a unique and important part of the Mossad’s operation.
 Sayanim—assistants — must be 100 percent Jewish.
 They live abroad, and though they are not Israeli citizens, many are reached through their relatives in Israel.
 An Israeli with a relative in England, for example, might be asked to write a letter saying the person bearing the letter represents an organization whose main goal is to help save Jewish people in the Diaspora.
 Could the British relative help in any way?